eclipse-kura/kura/_posts/wires/2018-04-09-kura-wires-gpio.md

 categories: [wires]
 ---

-In this section a simple but effective example about the GPIO Driver on Wires will be presented.
+In this section a simple but effective example of the GPIO Driver on Wires will be presented.
 This example will implement a Wire graph that toggles a digital GPIO.
 A listener will be attached to an input GPIO externally connected to the first one.

 Setup a RaspberryPi as shown in [GPIO Driver](../devices/1-gpio-driver.html#drive-a-led-using-the-gpio-driver) section.
 Add a cable from the LED contact near the red cable to pin 37 (gpio 26) on the RaspberryPi.